 The University of Northern Iowa Clinical Mental Health and School Counseling Program currently has seven graduate assistants working for the program.
 As graduate assistants, we stay busy assisting our cooperating professors and working hard each day to better the program.
 This semester has been particularly busy working to prepare for CACREP re-accreditation visit.
 Graduate assistants also work as liaisons of information between students and faculty.
 If you have any questions or concerns please feel free to contact any of the graduate assistants listed.

 Matthew Manley received his Bachelor of Science degree from the University of Wisconsin Oshkosh in May of 2014 with a major in Psychology and a minor in History.
 This is his first year in the Clinical Mental Health Counseling program at UNI.
 In the future he would like to work with adults with substance abuse problems.

 Sunnycho (Sunny) Teeling

 Sunny Teeling graduated in 2012 from Upper Iowa with a Bachelor of Arts in Psychology and a business minor.
-This is her first year as a part of the Clinical Mental Health Counseling program at UNI.
+This is her second year as a part of the Clinical Mental Health Counseling program at UNI.
 Sunny's future plans include pursuing a doctoral degree and focusing on a career working with children and adolescents.

 Courtney Yoachim is a first-year Clinical Mental Health graduate student and graduate assistant.
 She graduated from Nebraska Wesleyan University in 2014 with a Bachelor of Arts in Psychology and minors in criminal justice Spanish, and piano music.
 Upon graduating from the counseling program, Courtney is interested in working with people recovering from abuse and trauma.